F4S is the ultimate team building tool

 • Relationships: Forming connections with coworkers fosters engagement, so the team bonding that can happen during these activities is crucial.

-• Development: Engaged employees are actively working on their professional development, and team building activities give them a chance to strengthen their skills even more.
+• Development: Engaged employees actively work on their professional development, and team-building activities give them a chance to strengthen their skills even more.

-• Take the loneliness out of remote work: As wonderful and flexible as it can be, let’s face it: Working from home can be downright lonely.
-Sharing in these activities with coworkers, even virtually, can be a welcome break from isolation.
+• Social interaction: As wonderful and flexible as it can be, let’s face it: Working from home can be downright lonely.
+Virtual games with coworkers can be a welcome break from feelings of isolation.

 The marvels of technology can help you view the wonders of the world right from your laptop.